-- P A passing grade in a course that does not give a letter grade. - P A passing grade awarded for CLEP or credit by exam or prior learning credit.
+- P A passing grade in a course that does not give a letter grade. - P A passing grade awarded for credit by exam.

 INCOMPLETES

 A grade of incomplete (I) will be assigned when a student has not met the requirements of the course due to illness, an emergency, or some cause deemed reasonable by the instructor.
 Negligence of class requirements is not considered an acceptable reason for an incomplete to be granted.